eriklarko/threadwell/docs/epic-2-ui-sketch/library-screen/library-screen.md

 ## Library Display and Interaction

 *   **Default View:** A visually appealing list layout displaying audiobook cover art.
 Each item should be visually striking and inviting, allowing each book to shine.
+Tapping a book in this view will take the user directly to the Now Playing screen.
 *   **Alternative View:** An option to switch to a detailed list view, providing more detailed information at a glance (e.g., author, narrator(s), duration, progress, genre).
 *   **Filtering & Sorting:** Prominent and intuitive controls for:
     *   **Filtering:** By Genre, Author, Narrator, Series, Progress Status, Tags.